Organisations that work with Coviu might have questions about how we handle data. This article aims to address these questions at a high level.

 What data security does Coviu provide?

-E.g. video calls made in your Waiting Area, User Rooms, Meeting Rooms and Scheduled Sessions workflows:
+For example, video calls made in your Waiting Area, User Rooms, Meeting Rooms and Scheduled Sessions workflows:

 The security model is as follows: